 • The project manager must be employed by the coordinating party in the project.

-• The project may not begin before proposal is submitted.
+• The project may not be started before proposal is submitted.

 • Costs for consulting services may constitute a maximum of 20 percent of a project party's budget.

-• Participants must have signed a Letter of Intent with the African university/ university college/research institute with which collaboration will take place.
-In addition, a collaboration agreement must have been signed by the first progress report (see specific term below).
+• Participants shall have entered into a Letter of Intent with the African universities/university college/research institutes with which collaboration is to take place.
+In addition, a collaboration agreement shall have been entered into by the first progress report at the latest (see in particular term below).

 Eligibility requirements on proposal

-• Proposal must be written in Swedish or English.
+• Proposal should be written in Swedish or English.

-• Proposal must follow the instructions given in section 9.
+• Proposal shall follow the instructions given in Section 9.

-• Applications that meet our formal eligibility requirements will proceed to assessment.
-In the assessment, we look at how much potential your idea has, how realistic it is and who will implement the project.
+• Applications that meet our formal eligibility requirements will be forwarded to assessment.
+In the assessment, we look at how big potential your idea is, how realistic it is and who will implement the project.

 What do we assess?